jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-2c.md

 It was once a 1/5, then 1/10.

 They found that the mines could not afford even the lowest of these taxes.

 According to Frezier and Ulloa, it is much rarer to find a person who has made a fortune by gold than by silver mining.

 This 20th part seems to be the whole rent paid by most of the gold mines in Chile and Peru.

-Gold is much more liable to be smuggled than silver.
-Because of its superior value and the way it is produced.
+Gold is much more liable to be smuggled than silver because of its superior value and the way it is produced.

 The extraction of silver must be done in workhouses inspected by the king's officers.
 Gold, on the contrary, can be extracted easily and privately.